Atari 810: Replacement

 The 1050 replaced the 810 in 1983, with a more compact design and larger storage capacity.

 In April 1982, Atari began the process of designing improved versions of the 8-bit series, then referred to as the Sweet 8 and Sweet 16.
 Changes to the plans led to only one of these designs being released as the 1200XL.
-Containing "no true innovations", the most notable change was the introduction of a new design language from Regan Cheng using off-white and black plastics will brushed metal overlay on switches and other fixtures.
+Containing "no true innovations", the most notable change was the introduction of a new design language from Regan Cheng using off-white and black plastics with brushed metal overlay on switches and other fixtures.
 This led to the introduction of a new line of peripherals that matched the styling.
 Initially this included the Atari 1010 cassette deck, the Atari 1020 plotter, and 1025 printers.

 When the 1200XL was introduced at the Winter Consumer Electronics Show in December 1982, there was no sign of a new floppy drive.
 One reviewer noted that when he went looking all he could find was the "old model 810 clunkers", and speculated that "we will be seeing a new drive from Atari within the next half year".
 This prediction came true; when the 1200XL finally reached the market in June 1983, it was accompanied by the new Atari 1050.
 It offered the new "enhanced" or "dual density" option that improved formatted capacity to 130 kB, although it was some time before DOS was upgraded to support it.
 The 1050 quickly replaced the 810 in the market.